Why do we avoid delegating?

 Delegating encourages commitment within the organization.
 Employees accept your authority and commit themselves to being accountable for the task assigned.

 In the next post, we’ll look at the best way of delegating.
-But before, reply this question: have you already known the importance of delegation?
+But before, reply this question: did you already know the importance of delegation?